ct0381912/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 In software engineering, always strive to write clean, readable, and maintainable code.
 It's not just about writing code that works today; it's also about ensuring it can be understood and evolved tomorrow.
 Invest time in modular design, clear documentation, and thorough testing.
 Remember, code is read far more often than it's written."

 In essence, the value of a programmer isn't solely measured by how complex problems they can solve but also by their ability to simplify complexity.
 This echoes Leonardo da Vinci's famous principle which resonates well in programming context – simplicity and clarity are hallmarks of true expertise and craftsmanship.

+# 2024-02-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to keep track of your progress.
+These tools can help organize your tasks into columns, lists, or boards, making it easier to see what still needs to get done.
+3. Set deadlines for each task and try to stick to them.
+By setting deadlines, you'll be motivated to work more efficiently and avoid procrastinating.
+You can also use these deadlines to track your productivity and adjust your plans as needed.
+4. Learn to say "no" to tasks that aren't essential or that will distract you from the work that matters.
+Focusing on the right tasks will save you time and energy in the long run.
+5. Stay up-to-date with new programming languages, tools and techniques.
+Learning about these new technologies can make you a more valuable asset to your team or company and help improve your own productivity.
+6. Don'ts: Don’t try and do everything yourself.
+Delegating tasks to others can save time, energy, AND help build a stronger team.
+Also, don' t be afraid to ask for help when you need it.
+There' s always someone who can lend a hand or point you in a new direction.